 Scott Pruitt’s web of fundraising and lawsuits

-Pruitt repeatedly sued EPA – routinely took political contributions from co-litigators
+Pruitt repeatedly sued EPA and took contributions from co-litigators

-Oklahoma Attorney General Scott Pruitt has sued 14 times to block clean air and water safeguards from EPA, the agency he has been nominated to lead.
+As Oklahoma Attorney General, Scott Pruitt has sued 14 times to block clean air and water safeguards from EPA, the agency he now leads.
 New research shows that in every suit except one, at least one of Pruitt’s co-litigators contributed to Pruitt’s campaign or a political action committee affiliated with Pruitt – directly, or via an employee or member.